 Symbolism is a delicate dance.
 But authors can’t afford to overlook it.
 When choreographed correctly, it can spell the difference between a three-star novel and a five-star novel.
 Just ask Jane!

 K.M.
 Weiland lives in make-believe worlds, talks to imaginary friends, and survives primarily on chocolate truffles and espresso.
 She is the IPPY and NIEA Award-winning and internationally published author of the Amazon bestsellers Outlining Your Novel and Structuring Your Novel.
 She writes historical and speculative fiction from her home in western Nebraska and mentors authors on her award-winning website Helping Writers Become Authors.

-Looking to Enhance Your Symbolism or Find the Perfect Motif?
+Looking to Enhance Your Story’s Theme or Find the Perfect Symbols and Motifs?

-The Symbolism Thesaurus Database at our sister site, One Stop for Writers contains lists of symbols that match common themes, helping you find the best symbols that can reinforce the idea, emotion, or subject you’re wishing to showcase in a scene.
+The Theme and Symbolism Thesaurus at our sister site, One Stop for Writers contains lists of symbols that match common themes, helping you find the best symbols that can reinforce the idea, emotion, or subject you’re wishing to showcase in a scene.

-We also have helpful tutorials and tip sheets on Symbolism & Motif at the site, too.
+We also have helpful tutorials and tip sheets on Theme, Symbolism, and Motifs at the site, too.
 Come test drive the free trial.
 Writing can be easier!

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.